cstsw/keycloak-remote-ejb/README.md

 7. In keycloak admin console, import realm from file `testrealm.json` .

 8. Run the client.
-You can either run class `RemoteEjbClient` from IDE or use maven command like this:
+You can either run class `RemoteEjbClient` from IDE or use Gradle command like this:
     ````
-cd client
-mvn exec:java -Pclient
+gradle :client:run
     ````

 If you login as user `john` with password `password`, you should be able to see that both EJB methods were successfully invoked.